PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 module.exports = divideByAndSum
 ```

-Write this into a `slow.js` file.
+This is what an optimization candidate should look like.
+We've taken the function from the code base, put it in it's own file and exported it with `module.exports`.

 The goal is to have an independent module, that we can benchmark in
 isolation.

 We can now write a simple benchmark for it:

 ```js
 const benchmark = require('benchmark')